kubedb/cli/docs/guides/mysql/private-registry/using-private-registry.md

 > New to KubeDB?
 Please start [here](/docs/guides/README.md).

-# Deploy MySQL from Private Docker Registry
+# Deploy MySQL from private Docker registry

 KubeDB operator supports using private Docker registry.
 This tutorial will show you how to use KubeDB to run MySQL database using private Docker images.